ymayers/second_project/second_project/README.md

 #### MVP GOALS

-I am creating an app that provides the total number of COVID-19 cases per Country.
-There will be homepage listing all of the countries.
-A user will be able to click on the country of inquiry and information about the COVID-19 cases will display on a separate page.
-The goal of this app is to keep users well informed, during this pandemic.
+I will be using the COVID-19 API (https://covid19api.com/) to create an app that provides information on COVID-19 cases by Country.
+The initial page(homepage) will have a complete alphabetical listing of world countries.
+A user will be able to click on the country of interest and information about the COVID-19 cases will display on a separate page.
+The goal of this app is to keep users informed, during this pandemic.

-I will be using the COVID-19 API (https://covid19api.com/).
+For the final MVP goal, I will utilize StoryBook to create 5 reusable components.

 **COMPONENT HEIRARCHY**